 Ships and properties in the course of construction for production, rental or administrative purposes, or for purposes not yet determined, are carried at cost, less any recognised impairment loss.
 Depreciation of these assets, on the same bases as other assets, commences when the assets are available for use.

-Ships are measured at cost less accumulated depreciation and any accumulated impairment losses.
-Cost comprises acquisition cost and costs directly related to the acquisition up until the time when the asset is ready for use, including interest expense incurred during the period.
+Ships are measured at cost less accumulated depreciation and adjusted for any accumulated impairment losses and reversals of such losses.
+Cost comprises acquisition cost and costs directly related to the acquisition up until the time when the asset is ready for use, including interest expense incurred to finance the vessel during the period.
 The market average useful life of a ship is estimated to range from 25 to 30 years at which point it would usually be scrapped.
 The Group policy is to maintain a young fleet compared to the market average and estimates useful life as 15 years from date of delivery for new ships.
 Ships are depreciated on a straight-line basis to an estimated residual value over their useful life.

 From time to time, the Group’s ships are required to be drydocked for inspection and re-licensing at which time major repairs and maintenance that cannot be performed while the ships are in operation are generally performed.
 The Group capitalises the costs associated with drydocking as they occur and depreciates these costs on a straight-line basis over 2.5 to 5 years, which is generally the period until the next scheduled drydocking.
 A portion of the cost of acquiring a new ship is estimated and allocated to the components expected to be replaced or refurbished at the next scheduled drydocking.
 If the ship is disposed before the next drydocking, the carrying amount of drydocking expenses is included in determining the gain or loss on disposal of the ship and taken to the profit or loss.
 If the period to the next drydocking is shorter than expected, the undepreciated balance of the deferred drydocking cost is charged immediately as an expense before the next drydocking.